ayush-y/Chess-Design-LLD/README.md

 - Optional Bot: Create a bot that makes random valid moves or follows simple strategies.

   - Game Conditions: Check for win conditions like checkmate or stalemate.
+  - In-Memory Chessboard Representation
+  - Use a 2D array (Piece[][] board) to store the pieces.

+  - Each cell represents a square on the board.
+Null indicates an empty square.

 ### Feature requirements